 What Is Clinical Documentation?

 Clinical documentation is the detailed recording of a patient’s medical history, diagnoses, treatments, test results, treatment plan, medication usage, and overall progress throughout their healthcare journey.
-These documents are medical references for healthcare providers and legal records if required.
+These documents serve as medical references for healthcare providers and, if required, as legal records.

 Clinical documentation takes many forms, including histories, progress notes, discharge summaries, and consultation reports – anything done by a doctor or medical professional in the interest of patient care.